 After my trials and error (aka mat cleaning fails), I have come up with a system that I am satisfied with.
-Once a week I spray down my mat with my essential oil mixture (which has antibacterial properties).
+Once a week I spray down my mat with my essential oil and water mixture (which has antibacterial properties).
+I know that a lot of people also have success with Austra Yoga Mat Cleaner.
 I let it sit for about 10 minutes.
 Then I fill up my tub with enough warm water to cover my mat and soak for about 30 minutes.
 I drain the water and prop my mat up in the tub for the night to let most of the water drip off.
 In the morning before work, I hang it over my shower door.
 By that evening, I have I dry and clean mat (so far with no disintegration).

 I hope this helps you in your endeavors of cleaning your yoga mat.
 Comment below and let me know what you do to keep your mat squeaky clean!